 “Hemp’ s rapid growth and vigorous nature allow it to overcome the attack of most diseases and pests”.
 (Diseases and Pests – The Hemp University)

 Being a natural fabric, made from the bast fibers of Cannabis Sativa, hemp is totally biodegradable.

 2. Hemp Clothes Will Last Longer and Save You Money

-Fabrics made from hemp are capable of withstanding wear, tear or decay.
+Fabrics made from hemp fibers are capable of withstanding wear, tear or decay.
 Tensile and strength tests conducted by the Executive Director of the Hemp Industries, Eric Steenstra, indicate that hemp fabric has 62% greater tear strength and 102% greater tensile strength than cotton.
 For thousands of years, this plant was traditionally grown for it’s fiber.
 Hemp fabric has been found in tombs dating back to 5000 BC.
 Due to it’s strength, for hundreds of years, ship sails and ropes were made of hemp.

 3. Hemp Protects Against Insects, Fungi and Bacteria

 From their personal experience, peasants know that traditional textiles, like rugs and carpets, made of a combination of hemp warp and wool weft, are mothproof.

 Sprays made from hemp leaves kill many insects.
 This plant “does not require the pesticides that other plants like cotton do, acting as it’s own pesticide, herbicide and fertilizer.
 Cannabis plants have been grown as companion crops alongside crops which require protection against insects, fungi and weedy plants.
 Dried leaves and flowers have repelled or killed insects, mites and weeds.”
 (Cannabis as Repellent and Pesticide – John M. McPartland).